magicalsoup/Highschool/Grade 9/French/FSF1DZ-03/Notes.md

 > ## Never translate word for word from English!

-letters : è, é ê Ê À, à Ô ô Ç or ç ï
+letters : è, é ê É Ê À, à Ô ô Ç or ç ï